 Dosage Calculation Test:

-- Students entering in the second 8 weeks will be required to take a dosage calculation test in the first week of the course.
+- Students entering in the second 8 weeks will be required to take a dosage calculation test in the first week of the session.
 Tutorials will be offered.
-Students who successfully passed RNSG 1413 in the current semester are exempt from the dosage exam.
+Students who successfully passed RNSG 1413 in the current semester are exempt from the dosage exam for 1341.

 Level Mastery Skills Check-Off

 - Students entering in the second 8 weeks will be required to pass a Level 1 Mastery Skills Checks-Off covering RNSG 1105 and 1413 skills.
 The first check-off will be done the week before the start of RNSG 1341.
 Spring semester check-offs will be done the week before Spring Break.
 Students who successfully passed RNSG 1413 in the current semester are exempt from the Level Mastery Skills Check-off for 1341.

-- You may be checked off on any 1105 skills, plus physical assessment, medication administration, enteral tubes, or urinary catheterization.
+- You may be checked off on any 1105 skills and 1413 skills, including but not limited to:

 - You must satisfactorily complete the assigned skills check-offs to continue in Level 1.

 - Please practice the skills that you learned in RNSG 1105 and 1413 over and over until you have mastered them, in preparation for the Level 1 Mastery Check-Off.

 RNSG 1161 - Adult Health Clinical I

 - There are approximately 12 clinical hours per week in this course.
 Students remain in the same clinical group as in RNSG 1160 and clinical start/end times and sites will remain the same as those in the first 8 weeks.
-For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the semester.
-Newly entering students should consult the level one EVC calendar for clinical dates.
+For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the session.
+Newly entering students should consult the Level 1 EVC calendar for clinical dates.